moorepants/dissertation/control.rst

 [Lee2002]_
    develops a control model based on something akin to sliding mode control to stablize the bicycle and track a path.
+[Frezza2003]_
+   Read
+[Kamata2003]_
+   Download and read.
+[Chidzonga2003]_
+   Chidzonga uses the simple point mass bicycle model with a load sharing controller to demonstrate a track stand around zero forward speed.
+Although, it might have just been due to a miracle from Jesus.
 [Yamakita2004]_
    setups a linear trajectory tracking control model and non-linear stablization control by controlling steer toruqe, rider lean torque and rear